 Workload Charter

-We passionately believe that every person should have the opportunity to “become the best version of the themselves.”
+We passionately believe that every person should have the opportunity to “become the best version of themselves.”
 Working together in partnership we “can achieve great things.”
-Our Academies work collaboratively, we seek to achieve cohesion, but not uniformity.
-Every Academy is a unique community”.
+Our Academies work collaboratively; we seek to achieve cohesion, but not uniformity.
+Every Academy is a unique community.

 Our workload charter sets the tone for what we stand for as a Trust and sets out our commitment in relation to staff workload and wellbeing.
 This supports our overall mission of creating: Better Schools, Better Communities and Better Futures in Christ.

-The workload charter has been developed by a committed group of employees from all current schools within the Trust, the group of employees represent all job roles.
-Stakeholders from all levels including Headteachers, the Central Team, Directors and trade unions have supported with the development of this document.
+The workload charter has been developed by a committed group of employees from all current schools within the Trust, representing all job roles.
+Stakeholders from all levels — including Headteachers, the Central Team, Directors, and trade unions — have supported the development of this document.

 Our workload charter is based on the following principles: